Cirkit Designer Logo

 Introduction

 Beam sensor curtains are electronic devices designed to detect the interruption of infrared (IR) beams across a defined area.
-These sensors typically consist of an array of IR transmitters and receivers arranged in parallel, forming a "curtain" of invisible beams.
-When an object or person passes through the curtain, the interruption of one or more beams triggers a response.
+These sensors consist of an array of IR transmitters and receivers arranged in a curtain-like configuration.
+When an object or person passes through the curtain, the interruption of one or more beams triggers a signal.

-• Security systems (e.g., intrusion detection in doors or windows)
+• Security systems (e.g., intrusion detection, perimeter monitoring)

 • Automatic doors and elevators